- Our People

 We have established pure captives in several domiciles for purposes of reinsuring the general liability risk of affiliated entities as well as the risk of members of a national association.
 We have also established several captives as part of a terrorism risk insurance program under the Terrorism Risk Insurance Act.

 Group captives can be useful for associations or existing groups of similar business entities.
 We have established several group captives to provide reinsurance for member risks.

 We have established numerous risk retention groups in a variety of domiciles.
 The two most common types of insurance provided by the RRGs are medical malpractice and construction liability.
 All forms of commercial liability are possible.

-We have established two cell captives under the District of Columbia protected cell law.
+We have established many protected cell captives under the laws of the District of Columbia and other jurisdictions.